Voice of Cards: The Beasts of Burden

 • “So, I guess, with music I really really really liked and story/gameplay I really really really didn't, I give it a lukewarm 3 stars out of 5 for my overall experience.”

-• “The graphics, particularly the artwork, are incredible.
-The designs for the major characters are leaps and bounds better than those from Forgotten Maiden.”
+• “The graphics on the major characters are just incredible, leaps and bounds better than the characters from Forgotten Maiden.”

-• “The weird mashup of card battler and Dungeons and Dragons results in some really neat aesthetics that stand out.”
+• “For the good, the weird mashup of card battler and Dungeons and Dragons makes for some really neat aesthetics.”

 • “When you take away the artificial motifs and look past its attempt to define aesthetics, you have basically nothing.”